Seán Nolan

-Seán Nolan was an Irish Sinn Féin politician.
+Seán Nolan was an Irish anti-treaty insurgent and Sinn Féin politician.
 He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the 2nd Dáil at the 1921 elections for the Cork Mid, North, South, South East and West constituency.
 He opposed the Anglo-Irish Treaty and voted against it.
 He stood as an anti-Treaty Sinn Féin candidate at the 1922 general election but was not elected.